 This is a good and valid question but very hard to answer as it will strongly depend on the environment of the landfill site it ends up, but you can have peace of mind that the nappy will leave a smaller eco-footprint for sure.

-Also your support of using compostable nappies allow Eenee to keep doing what they do and work hard to bring sustainable improvement in an urgent concern of the environment which millions of nappies going to landfill every single day in Australia.
+Also, your support of using compostable nappies allows Eenee to keep doing what they do and work hard to bring sustainable improvement in an urgent concern of the environment that millions of nappies go to landfills every day in Australia.

 Would you be interested in giving compostable nappies a go?
-Underneath we share a short video of it works to make using compostable nappies a bit more visible.
+Underneath, we share a short video of it to make using compostable nappies a bit more visible.

 Are you excited to learn more?
-You can watch this video to learn how to use the compostable nappies underneath.
+Then, you can watch this video to learn how to use the compostable nappies underneath.

 The verdict of compostable nappies in Australia VS biodegradable nappies?

-Do you rather use disposable than cloth nappies?
+Do you instead use disposable than cloth nappies?
 Or do you need a disposable option for occasional events?

 Eenee gives you an excellent sustainable choice for a disposable nappy indeed.

 Is Eenee more sustainable than biodegradable nappies when they will end up in a landfill?
-Well the truth is that likely the nappy without any plastic will still leave the smallest eco footprint.
+The truth is that likely the nappy without any plastic will still leave the smallest eco-footprint.
 But when choosing a highly rated eco nappy like the ones we mentioned before, these are also excellent sustainable choices and brands to support.

 Would you like to learn more about compostable nappies?

-We recently ordered the Eenee nappy trial pack including 1 pull up nappy and one pack of compostable U-pads.
+We recently ordered the Eenee nappy trial pack, including pull up nappy and one package of compostable U-pads.
 You can read our full review of this product here.

-If you are excited to trial compostable nappies too, please let us know if you liked the nappies and what your experience is with Eenee products.
+If you are excited about compostable trial nappies, please let us know if you liked the nappies and your experience with Eenee products.